Brianfit/xkcd-card-ha/README.md

 Every day at the time you specify, the image xkcd.png and json data of the alt text and title will download to the /config/local/commmunity/xkcd-card-ha/ directory
 And at midnight, since the date changes, the url of the image changes.
 And voila!
 A fresh giggle.
+Mouseover or touch/click the image to see the alt text.

 ## Credits